Post Procedure – Leg, Meet Your New Knee!

 ~ Pam L, after a recent knee replacement

-recovering from knee surgery(Photo shows 3 weeks (left) and 6 weeks (right) post-replacement.
-Bridging work was not explicitly done at the scar.
+Movement helps it all look better!(Photo shows 3 weeks (left) and 6 weeks (right) post-replacement.
+Bridging work was not explicitly done at the scar. |

+Getting that last five degrees of movement“I was having trouble getting full range of knee flexion with the Physical Therapy exercises.
+(120 degrees flexion was the discharge threshold.)
+Kinetic Konnections looked at the other aspects of motion at my knee including extension.
+After these connected, I was able to pass my discharge criteria of 120 degrees.”
 Photo shows flexing right knee only by assisting with the left leg at Week 7 (left).
-The right leg was now able to flex completely on its own at Week 9 (right).
+The right leg was now able to flex completely on its own at Week 9 (right). |

 Specific ways that Bridging speeds up your recovery